MelnikovSergey/footswitch/README.md

 # footswitch
 Research on the topic of convenient foot switching.
-Perhaps there will be: - device diagram, - device circuit, - firmware.
+Perhaps there will be:
+- device diagram,
+- device circuit,
+- firmware,
+- and others..